 Support for students and staff

 Students can find quick guides and introductory videos for Webex, Panopto and Teams on My Napier.
-If students need further help with using these platforms then they can post a message to the Tools for Online Learning Moodle Forum, or join the Webex drop-in that runs daily 12-1pm throughout January and February.
-The Subject Librarians will continue to offer subject-specific webinars and online support materials for students in any module by request.
+The Subject Librarians offer subject-specific webinars and online support materials for students in any module by request.

 Staff can receive support for all aspects of technology enhanced learning from their local Learning Technology Advisor who continually provide 1:1 consultations and group sessions.
-The Subject Librarians will shortly offer a Digital Library Skills Programme on alternate Tuesdays and Thursdays at noon, and session topics will be updated on the Training and Events Calendar in due course.
-DLTE will continue to run the fortnightly Help with Teaching Online Q&A and the monthly Online Teaching Show & Tell sessions.
+The Subject Librarians offer a Digital Library Skills Programme on alternate Tuesdays and Thursdays at noon, and session topics will be updated on the Training and Events Calendar.
+DLTE run fortnightly Help with Teaching Online Q&A and the monthly Online Teaching Show & Tell sessions.

 Latest Technology Updates

-Webex Meetings is continually updated with new features which are summarised here, and there are also existing features you may wish to use.
+Webex Meetings is continually updated with new features which are summarised here.

 - Animated reactions (emojis) allows the presenter to get a sense of the audience response by asking participants to give a quick thumbs up/down, happy/sad/laughing/surprised face, applause and celebrate.

-- Streaming video is accomplished by enabling the optimise for motion and video setting when sharing your screen or application.
+- Display of streaming video, accomplished by enabling the optimise for motion and video setting when sharing your screen or application.

-Microsoft Teams now supports breakout rooms which are created at the start of a scheduled meeting.
+Microsoft Teams also supports breakout rooms which are created at the start of a scheduled meeting.
 Further details about breakout rooms are available in this Microsoft quick guide and help video.
 Microsoft Teams is a great platform to support student group working as well as live teaching, and to request a team workspace for your module then use the UniDesk form.
-All the University help information about Teams can be found on the staff intranet, but please note that Teams is an evolving service and so automated enrolments are not yet available.

 Graphic tablets and pens allow you to write and draw on whiteboards and other applications such as PowerPoint, and are a great way to create dynamic presentations in recordings or in live teaching sessions.
 A Wacom Intuos graphic tablet is available to order from IT Procurement, and has been used successfully by colleagues such as this example in the shared practice database.